r-lib/testthat/tests/testthat/_snaps/quasi-label.md

-# produces useful summaries for function calls
+# produces useful summaries for long calls

     Code
       expr_label(quote(foo(a = "this is a long argument", b = "this is a long argument",